ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 He became the Manager of an AO Branch Laboratory, and later a Sales Rep for American Optical lenses, frames, and ophthalmic instruments.
 Shortly thereafter, he returned to Ophthalmic Dispensing with an MD-OD joint practice and later his own private practice.
 Although currently retired, he holds active Dispensing Optician licenses in Florida and Arizona.
 He is also American Board of Opticianry and National Contact Lens Examiners certified.
 His history includes experience as the owner of a private-practice Ophthalmic Dispensary, and more recently as a Licensed Optician for an optical retail chain.

-Goals: Mr. Bird is a passionate advocate of a) a resurgence of the Optician as a Health Care Provider as opposed to today's Dispenser acting mostly as a purveyor of merchandise, b) a resurgence of the Full Discovery and Disclosure Lifestyle Interview and Design of prescription eyewear, c) the conscious Hands-on-the-Patient design and delivery of prescription eyewear, and d) more practical training of aspiring Opticians in the art of custom designed lenses and the custom fitting of eyeglass frames.
+Goals: Mr. Bird is a passionate advocate of a) a resurgence of the Optician as a Health Care Provider as opposed to today's Dispenser acting mostly as a purveyor of merchandise, b) a resurgence of the Full Discovery and Disclosure Lifestyle Interview and Design of prescription eyewear, c) the conscious Hands on the Patient design and delivery of prescription eyewear, and d) more practical training of aspiring Opticians in the art of custom designed lenses and the custom fitting of eyeglass frames.

 FRAME FITTING COURSE IS NEXT.

-TAKE THE COURSE NEXT
+TAKE THE COURSE!

 IT'S FREE